 Zacharie Hollinger is also a journalist, as starts Vingt briques pour un pantin, but not at the same level.
 Mingled into a devilish scheme, he will turn out as a billionnaire at the end of the book.
 Then, we meet him again in Déraison d'état where he holds a minor part.
 Zacharie is a fair haired dandy for whom life has been a benevolent fairy.
 Kind of French Gatsby.

 Drink a Langsamer!

-Since December 27th 2019, date of its creation at "Calvados expérience" (Calvados museum in Pont-L'évêque, Normandy), Langsamer has a cocktail bearing his name, like Rob Roy, Walter Scott's famous hero.
+Since December 27th 2019, date of its creation at "Calvados expérience" (Calvados museum in Pont-L'évêque, Normandy), Langsamer has a cocktail bearing his name, such as Rob Roy, Walter Scott's famous hero.
+A reference !
 Calvados, one of the five Norman departments, is also the name of the local spirit.
 An apple brandy enjoyed world wide.
-The recipie of Langsamer cocktail is on the page markers (see above) you get with the copies of my novels in book fairs or signing sessions.
+The recipe of Langsamer cocktail is on the page markers (see above) you get with the copies of my novels in book fairs or signing sessions.

 I'm sure you'll crave to taste it before meeting the character it's been named after.
 So, let me translate it for my thirsty overseas readers: 4 cl grapefruit juice, 2 cl maracuja sirup, 4 cl Calvados, 2 cl Pommeau (soft apple brandy), 2 cl Gin, ice cubes.
 Shake and serve with a lemon slice in short drink or add sparkling water for a long drink.